steqeq/0000/README.md

 ##### Not supported

-* "Tonga", "Iceland", "Vega M", and "Vega 12" GPUs are not supported in ROCm 2.2.x
+* "Tonga", "Iceland", "Vega M", and "Vega 12" GPUs are not supported in ROCm 2.3.x
 * We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe 3.0 with PCIe atomics.
   * As such, we do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs.
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are based on PCIe 2.0.

-### New features and enhancements in ROCm 2.2
+### New features and enhancements in ROCm 2.3

-#### rocSparse Optimization on Vega20
-Cache usage optimizations for csrsv (sparse triangular solve), coomv (SpMV in COO format) and ellmv (SpMV in ELL format) are available.

-#### DGEMM and DTRSM Optimization
-Improved DGEMM performance for reduced matrix sizes (k=384, k=256)
+#### Guarantee KFD driver compatible with older user-land libraries
+Ensuring AMD's KFD driver to have backward compatibility with the older user-land libraries

+#### Mem usage per GPU
+rocm-smi tool will display mem usage per GPU

+#### MIVisionX, v1.1 - ONNX
+ONNX parser changes to adjust to new file formats

+#### MIGraphX, v0.2 - Python API, operator support for images, RNN operators, TF POC
+Basic RNN operators (GRU, LSTM, RNN) have been added for MIGraphX release TF model support for MIGraphX (POC)

+#### MIOpen, v1.8 -  3d convolutions and 3x3 bwd-weights convolutions
+Added support in MIOpen for 3x3 bwd-weights convolutions and 3D convolutions

-#### Caffe2
+#### Caffe2 -  mGPU functional support
+Caffe2 enabled with mGPU support

+#### (HIP/HCC) 'rocTracer' library, ROCm tracing API for collecting runtimes API and asynchronous GPU activity traces
+rocTracer HIP/HCC domains support

+#### BLAS -  Int8 GEMM performance, Int8 functional and performance
+BLAS -  Int8 GEMM performance, Int8 functional and performance

+#### Prioritized L1/L2/L3 BLAS (functional)
+Functional implementation of BLAS L1/L2/L3 functions

+#### BLAS - tensile optimization and testing tasks
+Improvements and optimizations with tensile

+#### MIOpen Int8 support – functional
-Added support for multi-GPU training
+Functional, not optimized support for int8

 Features and enhancements introduced in previous versions of ROCm can be found in [version_history.md](version_history.md)

-### The latest ROCm platform - ROCm 2.2
+### The latest ROCm platform - ROCm 2.3

 The latest supported version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available from the following GitHub repositories: